lago-project/lago/README.md

-If it can't access it, make sure that all the dirs in the path have your user or qemu groups and execution rights for the group, or execution rights for other (higly recommended to use the group instead, if the dir did not have execuiton rights for others already)
+If it can't access it, make sure that all the dirs in the path have your user or qemu groups and execution rights for the group, or execution rights for other (highly recommended to use the group instead, if the dir did not have execution rights for others already)

 And, just to be sure, let's refresh libvirtd service to ensure that it refreshes it's permissions and picks up any newly created users: